The angular momentum dependence of nuclear optical potentials: Experimental evidence for dependence

-The DPP arising from specific coupled channels, and determined by inverting the S-matrix from the coupled channel calculation, generally has a somewhat oscillatory character.
-For many cases of proton scattering, the DPP due to pickup coupling is invariably rather wavy.
-This waviness can be established to be not an artefact of the inversion procedure and is a general occurrence.
-For example, following $^6$Li + $^{12}$C CDCC calculations~\cite{pmPRC84}, there was a tendency for the local DPP due to breakup of $^6$Li to be somewhat wavy in the surface for the lowest energy (90 MeV) case.
-A recent study~\cite{mpPRC86} of deuteron breakup on \nuc{58}{Ni} studied the fact that \mS\ often \emph{increases} as a result of processes that might be thought absorptive, breakup in that case.
+The DPP generated by coupling to specific channels, as determined by inverting the elastic channel S-matrix from the coupled channel calculation, is generally undulatory.
+For proton scattering, the DPP due to pickup coupling is invariably rather wavy.
+This waviness is not an artefact of the inversion procedure and is not restricted to proton scattering, but also applies to the coupling to breakup channels for composite projectiles.
+For example, following $^6$Li + $^{12}$C continuum discretized coupled channels, CDCC, breakup calculations~\cite{pmPRC84}, there emerged a tendency for the local DPP due to breakup of $^6$Li to be somewhat wavy in the surface for the lowest energy (90 MeV) case.
+Calculations~\cite{mpPRC86} of deuteron breakup on \nuc{58}{Ni} revealed that \mS\ often increases as a result of processes that might be thought absorptive.
 When that study was extended down to 50 MeV, a quite significantly wavy shape appeared in the surface of the inverted potential.
-The wiggles seemed to make a nearly zero contribution to the volume integral to the potential.
+The undulations make a nearly zero contribution to the volume integral to the potential.
+The wavy form of the DPP does not correspond to the radial shape of the excitation or transfer form factor.